erincatto/box2d/docs/collision.md

 Edge and chain shapes always return false, even if the chain is a loop.

 ### Shape Ray Cast
 You can cast a ray at a shape to get the point of first intersection and normal vector.
-No hit will register if the ray starts inside the shape.
 A child index is included for chain shapes because the ray cast will only check a single edge at a time.

+> **Caution**:
+> No hit will register if the ray starts inside a convex shape like a circle or polygon.
+This is consistent with Box2D treating convex shapes as solid.
+>

 ```cpp
 b2Transfrom transform;